 All of these mistakes can be made by police professionals when they fail to take the time to apply ‘system 2’ thinking and instead rush to instant decisions using ‘system 1’ thinking.

-By taking time to take a ‘system 2’ evidence based approach we can more often end up with the right answer to the big questions!
+By taking time to take a ‘system 2’ based approach we can more often end up with the right answer to the big questions!
+Give it a try!